-Here, we update the standardized method presented by Kristensen et al., (2016), we select a suitable baseline in streams that span the Rocky Mountain—Great Plains ecotone in western North America, and we compare our selected baselines to those found in other regions.
-To update the standardized method, we test if baseline track δ15N variation using a synthetic variable that includes many potential sources of δ15N variation including land-use changes along the ecotone.
-We also perform a sperate separate stomach content analysis to inform our expectation of how TP of common higher order consumers might change if higher order consumers systematically change food consumption.
-We also compare our baselines to those in Danish Lowland streams (Kristensen et al., 2016) to look for consensus between regions.
-Improving standardized methods and finding baselines that are sufficient between regions should help future studies better identify and understand drivers of trophic structure across space and time.
+Here, we build on the standardized method proposed by Kristensen et al. (2016), select a suitable baseline in streams that span the Rocky Mountain—Great Plains ecotone in western North America, and compare our selected baselines to those found in other regions.
+To test if candidate baseline proxies tracked δ15N spatial variation, we used a synthetic variable that includes several potential sources of δ15N variation including land-use changes along an ecotone.
+We also performed a separate stomach content analysis to inform our expectation of how TP of common higher order consumers might change if these consumers exhibit systematic changes in diet composition.
+We also compare our baselines to those in Danish Lowland streams (Kristensen et al. 2016) to look for consensus between regions.
+Improving standardized methods for finding baselines that are applicable across regions should help future studies better identify and understand drivers of trophic structure across space and time.

 Methods